vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/010_pApa_-vimochanam/_index.md

 +++
 ## Comment
 Found in Pāipp. i.
-Used in Kāuç.
+Used in Kāuś.
 (25. 37) to accompany lavation of the head in a healing ceremony (for dropsy, comm. and schol.).

 ## Translations